CoolProp/CoolProp/Web/develop/buildbot.rst

 Buildbot and launchd (Mac OS)
 -----------------------------
-As written in the `Buildbot Wiki <http://trac.buildbot.net/wiki/UsingLaunchd>`_, you can start your slaves automatically with a so called ``plist`` or property list.
+As written in the `Buildbot Wiki <http://trac.buildbot.net/wiki/UsingLaunchd>`_, you can start your workers automatically with a so called ``plist`` or property list.
-Place the example content below in a file called ``/Library/LaunchDaemons/org.coolprop.a-slave.plist`` and make sure it is owned by the user ``root`` and the group ``wheel``::
+Place the example content below in a file called ``/Library/LaunchDaemons/org.coolprop.a-worker.plist`` and make sure it is owned by the user ``root`` and the group ``wheel``::

     <?xml version="1.0" encoding="UTF-8"?>